PrimeTimeTran/next-blog/data/blog/logging-app-load-times-with-firebase.md

 ---
-title: 'Log JSON file load time in Flutter using Firebase - Unsolved Mysteries'
+title: Logging app load times with Firebase
 date: '2023-07-02'
-tags: ['Flutter', 'Firebase', 'Dart', 'Async/Await']
+tags: ['Firebase', 'Flutter', 'Dart']
 draft: false
 summary: "Usually an easy process but not always.
 With Flutter & Firebase logging hasn't been straight forward.